Battle of Taejon: Second North Korean attack

 Following the initial penetration, the 34th Infantry line moved south to Nonsan.
 The 19th Infantry moved its 2nd Battalion to fill some of the gaps left by the 34th, reinforced by Republic of Korea Army troops.
 The combined forces observed a large build-up of North Korean troops on the other side of the river.
 At 03:00 on 16 July, the North Koreans launched a massive barrage of tank, artillery and mortar fire on the 19th Infantry's positions and North Korean troops began to cross the river in boats.
 The North Korean forces gathered on the west bank and assaulted the positions of 1st Battalion's C and E companies, followed by a second landing against B Company.

 North Korean forces pushed against the entire battalion, threatening to overwhelm it.
 The regimental commander ordered all support troops and officers to the line and they were able to repulse the assault.
 However, in the melee, North Korean forces infiltrated their rear elements, attacking the reserve forces and blocking supply lines.
 Stretched thin, the 19th Infantry was unable to hold the line at the Kum River and simultaneously repel the North Korean forces.

 That evening, 2nd Battalion was moved to attempt to deal with the North Koreans in the rear but suffered casualties as well, and was unable to break the roadblocks.
 By 17 July, the 19th Infantry withdrew, and was ordered 25 mi southwest to regroup and re-equip.
 Less than half of 1st Battalion returned, and only two of 2nd Battalion's companies remained intact.
 All three regiments of the 24th Infantry Division, having each been defeated and overwhelmed, were down to battalion-strength formations.

 The division's 19th and 34th regiments had engaged the North Korean 3rd Infantry Division and the North Korean 4th Infantry Division between 13 and 16 July and suffered 650 casualties among the 3,401 men committed there.
 On 18 July, the Eighth Army commander, Lieutenant General Walton Walker, ordered General Dean to hold Taejon until the 20th so that the 1st Cavalry Division and 25th Infantry Division could establish defensive lines along the Naktong River, forming the Pusan Perimeter.
-As the North Korean push against the US units forced them back, 31 US troops were killed in the Chaplain-Medic Massacre.
+As the North Korean push against the U.S. units forced them back, 31 U.S. troops were killed in the Chaplain-Medic Massacre.